ucsb-cs148-s21/1pm-t6-ucsb-poll/team/sprint03/lab06.md

 ## TT Luo
 - What did I do last time?

-  Did the diagram
+  Did the System Architecture diagram

 - What will I do today?

- Working on the design diagram and design document and leadship role
+  Design document and working on leadship roles

 - What (if anything) is blocking my progress?